vightel/FloodMapsWorkshop/README.md

     * Go to: http://earthexplorer.usgs.gov/
 	* Login
 	* Select and download a Scene
-	* Upload it to an S3 bucket, make the file it public and copy it to ~/data/landsat8 using wget
+	* Upload it to an S3 bucket, make the file it public and copy it to ~/data/l8 using wget
   * Option 2:
     * Get an existing scene from our own S3 and copy it over
-	* cd $MENA_DIR_/data/landsat8
+	* cd $MENA_DIR/data/l8
-	* mkdir ./OutputImages
 	* mkdir ./LC80090462013357LGN00
 	* cd LC80090462013357LGN00
 	* wget "https://s3.amazonaws.com/mena_data/LC80090462013357LGN00.tar.gz"